Beat the Heat

 Submitted by bcvaadmin2 on

-Whilst the weather does seem to be about to take a break from the extreme temperatures of the last week, conditions remain hot and humid in some parts.
-Also, in the longer term, it is predicted that a consequence of climate change will mean we will experience increasingly warm summers in the future.
+As farm vets we will work in all weathers, come rain or shine, and in the longer term, it is predicted that a consequence of climate change will mean we will experience increasingly warm summers in the future.
 So, how prepared are we as vets to cope with the challenges that heat and farm work present?

 Whilst of course we must always maintain biosecurity on and between farms, there are some acceptable and feasible alternatives to heavy wellies and waterproofs on hot days: